andresalerno/andresalerno/README.md

 <img src="https://github.com/andresalerno/andresalerno/blob/main/Capa_Linkedlnx1.jpg?raw=true" title="capa" alt="capa" />

-As I told you above, my name is Andre Salerno, a brazilian and italian citizen that love finance and technology.
-I have been studying programming language like Python, R, Java, JavaScript, TypeScript, PostgreSQL and others to become a better financial consultant.
-My ideas and solutions are always wapred up with finance and tech tools.

-If you are connecting with me throught this plataform, even others that that I've shared with you, my sincerely thanks.

-Because of this contact I can share my ideas around:
+🚀 About Me

+Hello!
+I’m André Salerno, a Brazilian–Italian professional passionate about finance, technology, and strategic innovation.

+With over 30 years of experience in the financial market, I focus on developing technology-driven solutions that connect strategic management, financial modeling, and data analytics to deliver real business impact.

+I work with tools and languages such as Python, R, Java, JavaScript, TypeScript, and PostgreSQL, using them to build intelligent systems that integrate Artificial Intelligence, automation, and cloud computing (AWS) into financial and operational decision-making.

+Here you’ll find projects and ideas centered around:
-- 💰 Finance
+💰 Finance & Economics
-- 💵 Economics
-- 💳 Credit Management
+💳 Credit Management
-- 📉 Business Intelligence
+📊 Business Intelligence & Data Analytics
-- 🤖 Machine Learning
+🤖 Machine Learning & Automation
-- 🧠 Strategic skills
+🧠 Strategic Planning & Leadership
-- 👥 I love working with diverse team

-I hope that you get to know here some important ideas around my projects.
+👥 Collaborative and multidisciplinary teamwork

+Thank you for visiting my GitHub!
+I hope you find inspiration and value in the solutions and frameworks I’m developing — where technology meets strategy to create smarter, data-driven business decisions.

 <div align="center">
   <a href="https://github.com/andresalerno">